alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 └── pyproject.toml
 ```

 The structure aligns perfectly with our Medallion Architecture, with dedicated directories for each layer's output.
-Within the Python package, we've organized our code to match [[articles/tools/dagster|Dagster]]'s component model—separating **assets**, **resources** and **partitions** while keeping them all accessible.
+Within the Python package, we've organized our code to match [[articles/tools/dagster|Dagster]]'s component model - separating **assets**, **resources** and **partitions** while keeping them all accessible.

 Finally, we need a `.env` file in the root directory to store our Spotify API credentials.
 This simple approach works for this tutorial, but in production, you might want a more robust solution like a secrets management service.